 Also, be extra careful about posting any photos that involve people in ritual, at festivals, or other gatherings.
 Teachers, health care professionals, and others who interact with the larger community may be far more private than you are.
 Get permission before posting images of others in any online space – even if you think it’s protected and private.

 A number of sites allow friends-of-friends access to materials.
 However, remember that this might include people you had no idea about – a boss, a co-worker, a family member who disapproves of your choices.

 It’s often a better choice to keep personal material (like religion, politics, sexuality, etc.) to people you identify directly yourself (the people you select as friends on the site, not all the people they select.)

 Check yourself out:

 Do a search on your legal name (and other material a potential employer, school, or family member might try).
 See what comes up.
 If it’s material you thought was private, you can try to work with the site to remove it, or work to have other material (like professional conversations) rise higher in the search engines.
 (Neither of these is easy: it’s a lot simpler not to have it come up in the first place.)

-You can check out the EFF’s page on 12 steps to protect online privacy.
-I really like danah boyd’s blog about her research and commentary on online networking and privacy issues to keep up to date with new situations.
+- You can check out the EFF’s page on 12 steps to protect online privacy.

-- a new project from Mozilla about 21st century education that includes several segments on privacy,
+- a project from Mozilla about 21st century education that includes several segments on privacy,

 - resources from the Electronic Privacy Information Center, which include a specific page about Facebook

-- If you are concerned about online harassment, Crash Override has some great resources and also a free help line.
+- If you are concerned about online harassment, Crash Override has some great resources.

 Bonus: when this stuff comes up at work, in your family, or in your child’s school, you’re going to sound smart and informed.